nrkno/sofie-core/packages/documentation/docs/for-developers/for-blueprint-developers/ab-playback.md

 ## Defining

 :::info
-This method of defining sessions is completely optional, it could be done in many other ways depending on how you wish to implement it.
+This method of defining sessions is just a suggestion, it could be done in many other ways depending on how you wish to implement it.
 :::

-As AB playback is currently mostly blueprints driven, core is unaware of which pieces want AB playback.
+As AB playback is currently mostly blueprints driven, Sofie Core is unaware of which pieces want AB playback.
 Instead, we track AB session requests in the `metaData` field on each Piece using the structure:

 ```ts
 export interface AbSessionInfo {